-This means grass-fed cows may have healthier skins (hides) than grain-fed cows, making grass-fed collagen more effective.
+This means grass-fed cows may have healthier skins (hides) than grain-fed cows, potentially making grass-fed collagen a better source of collagen peptides.

 Perfect Keto Collagen comes from grass-fed cows in the USA.

-- Make Sure it Provides at Least 10 grams of Collagen Per Serving
+#3: Provides at Least 10 Grams of Collagen Per Serving

-According to research[*], a dose of 10g of hydrolyzed collagen a day is ideal for skin, joint and bone health.
-Make sure the serving size of your supplement provides at least 10g (10,000mg) of pure grass-fed collagen peptides.
+Make sure the serving size of your supplement provides at least 10g (10,000mg) of pure, grass-fed collagen peptides.

-Collagen peptides don’t need any other ingredients to be processed, so your supplement should have just one ingredient on the label — collagen.
+Collagen peptides don’t need any other ingredients to be effective, so your supplement should have just one ingredient on the label — collagen.
 The label should say something resembling one of the following ingredients, and nothing else::